 The NGPSG reserves the right to decline Special Waiver applications from proponents who have previously been granted a Special Waiver approval under similar circumstances.
-The NGPSG also reserves the right to decline Special Waiver applications where it considers that it would not be in the overall interests of the Program to grant the approval.
+The NGPSG also reserves the right

 All public communications related to the Special Waiver must first be approved by the NGPSG.